corelan/pyencfsgui/README.md

 In other words, pyencfsgui simply provides a GUI that uses the aformentioned utilities, and relies on the ability to launch these binaries, to interact with them and to capture & parse the output from those tools.<br>
 As a result, the EncFSGui source code is pretty easy to understand, as it does not contain any crypto or other black magic to do its job.<br>
 The downside is that it is a wrapper and may break if tools start behaving in a different way.<br>
-pyencfsgui was developed and tested on OSX High Sierra (and all newer macOS versions), using encfs versions 1.8.x and 1.9.x., and gocryptfs version 1.8.x <br>
+pyencfsgui was developed on macOS using encfs versions 1.8.x and 1.9.x., and gocryptfs version 1.8.x <br>
+pyencfsgui was tested on recent version of macOS and Kali Linux<br>

 ## Dependencies